miampf/nixos-shell-scripts/README.md

 ## Provided scripts
 `edit-nixos-config.sh` lets you edit your nixos configuration with neovim (as a user!
 If you need to edit as root, use sudo), commit and push changes, view the diff and rebuild your system.
 This requires you to have your nixos configuration set up as a flake (using `#default`).
 It does not take any command line arguments.

+`nixos-revert-last-change.sh` lets you revert the last git commit you made after you saw a diff (hard reset!).
+It then allows you to force push and rebuild.

 `nixos-collect-garbage.sh` is just a wrapper around `nix-collect-garbage -d`.
 Nothing fancy here.

 ## Dependencies